 HIST 120: Essence of Decision: Case Studies in History [4]

-The art and science of decision-making with specific examples from historical case studies.
-Focus on the historical determinates of both successful and unsuccessful decisions, and upon decisions that had both foreign policy and domestic implications.
+Examines the art and science of decisionmaking with specific examples from historical case studies.
+The focus is upon the historical determinates of both successful and unsuccessful decisions, and upon decisions that had both foreign policy and domestic implications.